MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/readme.md

 ### Some Disqus posts are not acquired due to a missing URL in the post

 In some cases, Disqus posts are missing a URL.
-This can happen if posts are created through an API or through private channels. [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] cannot acquire messages that are missing a URL.
+This can happen if posts are created through an API or through private channels. [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] cannot acquire messages that are missing a URL.

 ### Private messages and public messages from Facebook Pages and Twitter not always acquired

-In some cases, private messages and public messages from Facebook Pages and Twitter are not acquired in [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)].
-This can happen when a message was written in a non-supported language of [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] or if the language was not detected at all.
+In some cases, private messages and public messages from Facebook Pages and Twitter are not acquired in [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)].
+This can happen when a message was written in a non-supported language of [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] or if the language was not detected at all.

 ## Localization - known issues

 ### Localization of map labels is not available for Greek

-The Bing Maps embedded in [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] do not support localization of map labels for Greek.
+The Bing Maps embedded in [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] do not support localization of map labels for Greek.

 ### Error messages for private messages aren't translated